-Our parish has a wonderful tradition of service to those less fortunate.
+St. John Neumann has a wonderful tradition of service to those less fortunate.
 One of the ways we share is by visiting shelters and preparing meals for the hungry.
-Many hands make for light work and we can always use some people to join in this outreach!
+Many hands make for light work, and we can always use some people to join in this outreach.

-If you are not an early morning person and would like to help….Other members of our parish visit Carpenter Shelter in Alexandria the second Tuesday each month.
-While visiting they prepare and serve dinner to about fifty guests.
-They leave Reston at 4:30pm and return about 7:40pm.
-If you would like to help but these times do not work for your schedule you can make a casserole (recipes are easy) at your home and deliver to those who will be going!
+If you are not an early morning person, other members of SJN visit Carpenter Shelter in Alexandria the second Tuesday each month.
+While visiting, they prepare and serve dinner to about fifty guests.
+They leave Reston at 4:30 p.m. and return about 7:40 p.m.
+If you would like to help but these times do not work for your schedule, you can make a casserole (recipes are easy) at your home and deliver to those who will be going.

-You need not make a monthly commitment any time would be appreciated.
+You do not need to make a monthly commitment — any time would be appreciated.

 |Carpenter Shelter or Missionaries of Charity||Rita Schoka, 703-476-4496|